splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-loggly-integration.rst

 -  Go to the **Users** tab and select **Add New**. |loggly3|
--  Name the user whatever you want (VictorOps Alerts in example) and paste the Email address you generated in as the user’s **Email Address** then presses submit\ |loggly4|
+-  Name the user whatever you want (VictorOps Alerts in example) and paste the Email address you generated in as the user's **Email Address** then presses submit\ |loggly4|
 -  Go to your **Alerts** and either edit an existing alert or create a new one. |loggly5|